aherpinfr/analyzingenergymarket/README.md

   * Non-traditional companies are common companies in the global energy market
   * They all generate less the 200 billion € and have less than 100k employees
 * There is a lot of potential for renewables
-  * The average company in Renewables makes around 12 billion €.
+  * The average company in Renewables makes around 12 billion €, while a traditional company makes on average 120 billion €.
   * This is as much as McKinsey and almost as Decathlon in 2022.